-Plan Description 1.
-Family Literacy, Parent/Family Outreach, and Training Activities Designed to Assist Parents to Become Active Participants in the Education of their Children Description: 2.
+Plan Description Family Literacy, Parent/Family Outreach, and Training Activities Designed to Assist Parents to Become Active Participants in the Education of their Children Description: 2.
 Provision of Tutorials, Mentoring, and Academic or Career Counseling for Immigrant Children and Youth Description: 3.
 Basic Instructional Services That Are Directly Attributable to the Presence of Immigrant Children and Youth, Including the Payment of Costs of Providing Additional Classroom Supplies, Costs of Transportion, or such Other Costs as Are Directly Attributable to Such Additional Basic Instructional Services Description: 4.
 Activities, Coordinated with Community-Based Organizations, Institutions of Higher Education, Private Sector Entities, or Other Entities with Expertise in Working with Immigrants, to Assist Parents of Immigrant Children and Youth by Offering Comprehensive Community Services Description:

-Program Description - Title III.
-Part A English Language
+Program Description PS3106 - Title III, Part A English Language Acquisition (ELA)

-P35100 - Title III, Part A English Language Acquisition (ELA) 5.
-Support for Personnel, Including Teachers and Paraprofessionals Who Have Been Specifically Trained or Are Being Trained to Provide Schildren and Youth Description: ervices to Immigrant 6.
-Identification and Acquisition of Curricular Materials, Educational Software, and Technologies to Be Used in the Program Carried Out with Immigrant Funds Description: Title III, Part A - 7.
-Other Instructional Services Designed to Assist Immigrant Children and Youth to Achieve in Elementary and Secondary Schools in the Un Programs of Introduction to the Educational System and Civics Education Description: ited States, Such As

-Part 3: Additional Information (optional)
+5. Support for Personnel, Including Teachers and Paraprofessionals Who Have Been Specifically Trained or Are Being Trained to Provide Services to Immigrant Children and Youth Description: 6.
+Identification and Acquisition of Curricular Materials, Educational Software, and Technologies to Be Used in the Program Carried Out with Title III, Part A - Immigrant Funds Description: 7.
+Other Instructional Services Designed to Assist Immigrant Children and Youth to Achieve in Elementary and Secondary Schools in the United States, Such As Programs of Introduction to the Educational System and Civics Education Description: Part 3: Additional Information (optional) Additional Information

-Additional Information